hgaibor/AutoHotkey-HGE-Scripts/USAGE-GUIDE.md

 ### AHK related function shortcut example
 Create one or more entries on the `.ahk_hotkeys` file.
 You can create one or more shortcuts to different web URLs and different key mappings, remember to put the same name between the parenthesis as the prefix used at the `.ini` file, like below
 ```
-	>+#w::OpenWebSiteWithInput("WsSend") ; Ask for mobile number, then incorporate it to WhatsApp sending message URL
+	>+#w::ShowOpenWebSiteWithInput("WsSend") ; Ask for mobile number, then incorporate it to WhatsApp sending message URL
 ```

 ### Code example
 Use this to parse a phone number into WhatsApp send message URL, then copy it to the clipboard.
 ```
-[OpenWebSiteWithInput]
+[ShowOpenWebSiteWithInput]
 	WsSend-SiteName="New WhatsApp message"
 	WsSend-BaseUrl="https://web.whatsapp.com/send?text&app_absent=1&phone=593{REPLACE_INPUT1}"
 	WsSend-AhkSearchWindowTitle="WhatsApp"